TechEmpower/tfb-status/README.md

 java -jar target/tfb-status.jar path/to/config.yml
 ```

-To create your own YAML config file, start by copying [an existing config
+To create your own YAML config file, start by copying [the example config
-file](config/mhixson.yml) and then modify whatever settings you want.
+file](example-config.yml) and then modify whatever settings you want.
 The
-structure of the config file is defined by the
+structure of this config file is defined by the
 [ApplicationConfig](src/main/java/tfb/status/config/ApplicationConfig.java)
 class.
+Do not add your config file to source control.